In this article

 Let’s get started.

-This led to a citizen’s initiative ballot question in 2020, called the CPRA, which built upon the CCPA, changing some of the text, adding other text, and clarifying some questions around enforcement and who’s actually covered by the law.
+Because of the Californians for Consumer Privacy push, the California legislature added a citizen’s initiative ballot question in 2020 on whether or not an amendment to the CCPA should be created.
+The amendment built upon the CCPA text, changing some items, adding others, and clarifying some questions around enforcement and who’s actually covered by the law.

-At this point, for all intents and purposes, the CPRA is the only law you need to worry about, as it’s like the CCPA+, or CCPA 2.0, and it covers the entirety of the text you need for understanding the California privacy law.
+At this point, for all intents and purposes, the CCPA is the only law you need to worry about.
+What might be of interest to you is how the amendment changed data protection for California residents.

 The CPRA changed the rules for who has to comply only slightly.
-As of Jan.
-1, 2023, the CPRA applies if you are a for-profit organization that “does business” in the state of California, collects the personal data of Californians or has it collected for you, and fits one or more of these criteria:
+As of January 1, 2023, the CCPA applies if you are a for-profit organization that “does business” in the state of California, collects the personal data of Californians or has it collected for you, and fits one or more of these criteria:

 • Buys, sells, or shares the personal information of 100,000 people or households.
 The “shares” part was added with the CPRA, and the number of people was doubled.